What Makes The Best Mobile Operating System?

 It’s the difference between ‘Open App’ and ‘Begin Using Software Application’.
 It’s also the difference between button shapes and if they’re easily noticeable and understandable, or, if they are solely a collection of indecipherable symbols that read as easy as hieroglyphs.
 When it comes to making a mobile operating system, keeping that end-user experience in mind is absolutely essential, especially when it comes down to the tiny details like these.
 Step out of the mind of an iPhone app developer when doing this and into that of your user to make sure you’re addressing even the smallest pain points than can disrupt their experience.

 User experience is one of the most important features of your app.
 It can be tricky to master ease of use when you’re going it alone.
 You’re better of using an app development agency, such as Blue Label Labs, who will have an in-house design and development teams that ensure a superior user experience.
 For example, folders go a long way towards improving ease of use – and who doesn’t appreciate good organization capabilities?
 An example of a mobile operating system with this capability is Android’s latest version of Jellybean, which allows for both pages and your very own folders.
 These can all be handpicked, chosen, and created by you.
 With everything in its place, speed of ease doesn’t get much quicker than that.

-2. Power to the User
+2. Customizability for the User

 When it comes to our gadgets, there are few things we enjoy more than a breadth of options.
-Given the option to change everything from colour schemes to simple concepts – like being able to change the background image on the device or to decide how the device greets us on switching it on – usually, the more options the better.
+Given the option to change everything from color schemes to simple concepts – like being able to change the background image on the device or to decide how the device greets us on switching it on – usually, the more options the better.

 Smartphones and tablets made such a big splash when they were first introduced to the market in part because of how wondrous and fantastical were the devices’ touchscreens.
 The other reason for the success is likely down to apps.